lierdakil/pandoc-crossref/README.md

 # Section {#sec:section}
 ```

+You can also use `autoSectionLabels` variable to automatically prepend all section labels (automatically generated with pandoc included) with "sec:".
+Bear in mind that references can't contain periods, commas etc, so some auto-generated labels will still be unusable.

 #### `caption` attribute

 `caption` attribute will be treated as code block caption.
 If code block has both id and `caption` attributes, it will be treated as numbered code block.